Next Offering: Winter 2023

 Methods of Registration

-Please digitally complete an Academic Change Form and email it to the Centre for Teaching and Learning (firstname.lastname@example.org) for instructor approval once you have signed approval from your supervisor.
+Please digitally complete an Academic Change Form to add a course and email it to the Centre for Teaching and Learning (firstname.lastname@example.org) for instructor approval once you have signed approval from both your supervisor and Grad Coordinator/Department Head.
 This is a credit course, offered on a pass-fail basis.
 The course may not be used to meet program requirements unless explicitly approved by the student's department.

 Occasionally, students express a desire to audit the course.
 Given the highly participatory and collaborative approach of the course, auditing students are asked to commit to a learning contract that clarifies the nature of their participation - specifically around areas of peer feedback and group work.
-Learning Contracts are planned in consultation between interested student and instructor.
 Please send your first name, last name, department and Queen's NetID to firstname.lastname@example.org with an indication of your preference to audit to initiate conversation.